csce585-mlsystems/Transportation_ANN/Milestone3.md

 This milestone has demonstrated the potential of ANNs in predicting near-road air quality, particularly for PM concentrations.
 By addressing the identified challenges and implementing the proposed next steps, we aim to enhance the model's performance and contribute to effective environmental policy development.

 ---

-*Note: All plots and figures are stored in the `results/plots/` directory and can be referenced in the report as needed.*